KostasT5/ToulisApp/README.md

 Setup:

-Once cloned from the depository, navigate to the project directory.
-First you will need to delete the package-lock.json file.
-Next, on a command window run <npm install>.
+Once cloned from the depository, navigate to the project directory and run <npm install>.
 This should install the dependencies of the project.
+If this command doesn't complete successfully, you will need to delete the package-lock.json file from the project's root directory.

 The app is focused on an android version, so Android Studio is needed to run the app on a simulated device.
 Following the instructions in the link provided under the React Native CLI Quickstart tab, you can complete the setup and launch the app in a virtual android device: https://reactnative.dev/docs/environment-setup.
 The steps necessary are only the ones under the Android development environment section.